utat-ss/HERON-documentation/getting-started/install-mac.md

 ### Sanity Check

-To check that the installation completed successfully, run the following
+To check that the installation completed successfully, run

 ```
 $ which avr-gcc